Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 5 - Azure Networking/README.md

 •	Should be a standard part of Subnet creation
  How NSG work:
 Looks at 5 tuples:
-•	Source (=Where did the connection come from)
+•	Source = Where did the connection come from
-•	Source Port (=The port the source is using)
+•	Source Port = The port that source is using
-•	Destination (=Where does the connection request goes)
+•	Destination = Where does the connection request goes
-•	Destination Port (=To which port does it want to connect)
+•	Destination Port = To which port does it want to connect
-•	Protocol (=TCP, UDP, Both)
+•	Protocol = TCP, UDP, OR  Both

-•	Based on these 5 tuples the connection is either allowed or denied
-•	This is called Security Rule
+Note:	Based on these 5 tuples the connection is either allowed or denied This is called Security Rule

 •	Each rule is assigned a number
 •	The lower the number – the higher the priority of the rule